Example: Configuring an EX4200 Virtual Chassis with a Primary and Backup in a Single Wiring Closet

 To confirm that the Virtual Chassis configuration is operational, perform these tasks:

-Verifying That the Mastership Priority Is Assigned Appropriately
+Verifying That the Primary-role Priority Is Assigned Appropriately

-Verify that the master, which has been selected by default, is the member switch that you want to function in that role.
+Verify that the primary, which has been selected by default, is the member switch that you want to function in that role.

 - Check the front-panel LCD to confirm that the switch has powered on correctly and that a member ID has been assigned.